Linuxfabrik/lfops/roles/mariadb_server/README.md

 The role provides the `mariadb_server:upgrade` tag to update the MariaDB server.
 The tag upgrades to the newest available version, therefore make sure to switch the module stream or update the repository (optionally using the [linuxfabrik.lfops.repo_mariadb](https://github.com/Linuxfabrik/lfops/tree/main/roles/repo_mariadb) role).

+By default, Ansible runs each task on all hosts affected by a play before starting the next task on any host, using 5 forks.
+This role manages one MariaDB host at a time (serially), e.g. to make cluster management as reliable and save as possible.

 ## Mandatory Requirements